mbzebra/info/README.md

 10. **Support**:
    - The experimentation platform should provide mechanisms for users to receive help when they encounter problems or have questions.

-# Architecture Diagram for the User Interface of an Experimentation Platform
+# User Interface Architecture Diagram

 ![Architecture Diagram](overallflow.png)